-Pierce Widera’s ‘Peaches’, a cocktail bar located in the heart of Melbourne CBD, is a collaborative mixture of ingredients, immersing in an “alternative peach universe”, much alike how a cocktail should be.
+Pierce Widera’s ‘Peaches’, a cocktail bar located in Melbourne's CBD, is an eclectic mixture of ingredients culminating in an “alternative peach universe”, much like how all great cocktails should be.

 Upon entering, suspended, spherical pendants hang from the ceiling and walls, which are all unanimously a pale, pastel peach.